2018 World Rally Championship: Rally Argentina

 Ott Tänak and Martin Järveoja took their first victory of the season and their first for their new employers: Toyota Gazoo Racing WRT.
 Thierry Neuville and teammate Dani Sordo finished second and third overall, which allowed their team, Hyundai Shell Mobis WRT, to move further ahead at the top of the manufacturers' championship.
 Championship leader Sébastien Ogier finished fourth, with his lead in the Drivers' championship shrinking to ten points.
 Andreas Mikkelsen was just four seconds behind in fifth, whilst Elfyn Evans finished sixth in another Fiesta.
 Kris Meeke came home seventh after picking up a puncture on Saturday whilst in contention for a podium.
-Esapekka Lappi, Teemu Suninen and WRC 2 winner Pontus Tidemand completed the leaderboard.
+Esapekka Lappi, Teemu Suninen and WRC2 winner Pontus Tidemand completed the leaderboard.
 Jari-Matti Latvala was forced to retire from the rally after his Yaris' front right suspension and engine lubrication system sustained significant damage on Friday.
 Craig Breen was also forced to retire on Saturday after rolling his Citroën and damaging the rollcage.

 Rally de Portugal

 Thierry Neuville took his first Portugal and eighth WRC victory after a four-day battle.
 Because the championship leader Sébastien Ogier failed to score any points, he relinquished the championship lead to Neuville.
 The Belgian left with a nineteen-point lead.
 Ogier's Ford teammate's Elfyn Evans and Teemu Suninen both finished on the podium to help the team narrow the gap to Hyundai to thirteen points.
 Argentina winner Ott Tänak retired from the rally on the first gravel stage due to damaging his engine's cooling system after hitting a large rock, while Kris Meeke crashed his Citroën C3 during SS12 on Saturday.
 Esapekka Lappi took another Power Stage win but received a ten-second penalty for displacing dividing bales on SS9's third roundabout, which meant he lost his fourth place to Dani Sordo.
 Mads Østberg and teammate Craig Breen finished in sixth and seventh overall, which brought some valuable points to Citroën.
-WRC-2 podium finishers Pontus Tidemand, Łukasz Pieniążek and Stéphane Lefebvre finished in eighth, ninth and tenth respectively to complete the leaderboard.
+WRC2 podium finishers Pontus Tidemand, Łukasz Pieniążek and Stéphane Lefebvre finished in eighth, ninth and tenth respectively to complete the leaderboard.